cihusss/marketo-lp/README.md

 ## Usage

-- HTML needs to be pasted within a template shell in Marketo.
+- HTML needs to be hosted within a Marketo template shell.
-- CSS/JS assets need to be absolute paths, point to a server that can handle heavy traffic
+- CSS/JS assets need to have absolute paths, pointing to a server that can preferably handle heavy traffic.